 Verify that your solar installer is properly licensed.
 This help guarantee that the work is done properly using current installation best practices.
 In Kansas, the state government hasn't implemented centralized solar contracting licenses, though some counties issue and require their own licenses for projects within their borders.

 Check the Better Business Bureau (BBB), TrustPilot, Google Reviews, and other review sites to see what past customers are saying about local solar installers.
-Detailed reviews can help you assess a provider's trustworthiness and customer service.
-Avoid providers with few or mainly poor reviews.
+Detailed reviews on these platforms can help you assess a provider's reliability and customer service.
+Avoid companies with few or mainly poor reviews.

-High-quality solar installations should have robust workmanship and performance guarantees.
-The workmanship warranty covers any installation issues like poor alignment, poor wiring, or cracks in the panels.
-The output warranty ensures an energy generation baseline.
-Strong warranties reflect a solar provider's faith in its installations.
+Quality solar installations should come with comprehensive workmanship and performance guarantees.
+The workmanship warranty covers any installation problems such as poor alignment, cracks in the panels, or poor wiring.
+The performance guarantee promises a specific energy output level.
+Strong warranties indicate that a solar installer trusts its installations.

 Incentive Amount: